twinstar6980/Twinning.Documentation/english/usage.md

 		Specifies the argument to be passed to the method, followed by a JSON string, and must be parsable as an `Object`.

-The IDs of the methods and their arguments are defined in [method](. /method.md) section.
+The identifier of the methods and their arguments are defined in [method](. /method.md) section.

 > Example - Using the tool to decode the `test.pam` file on the desktop:
 >